 - To further the impact agenda, in particular by supporting work around Lincoln’s copy of the Magna Carta in the 800th anniversary celebrations of 2015.

-- Raise the profile of medieval studies at the University of Lincoln through involvement in national and international conferences and through
+- Raise the profile of medieval studies at the University of Lincoln through involvement in national and international conferences.

 The group will pursue the research agenda of the College of Arts including the School of History and Heritage and the School of Film and Media by: